Scroll To Top

 Emily Randall has been elected as the first out LGBTQ+ person to represent Washington State in Congress, and also the first LGBTQ+ Latina in that body.

-Randall, a lesbian who’s currently a state senator, won a U.S. House seat Washington’s Sixth Congressional District, which is in a coastal area west of Seattle.
+Randall, who is queer and currently serves as a state senator, won a U.S. House seat Washington’s Sixth Congressional District, which is in a coastal area west of Seattle.
 The incumbent, Democrat Derek Kilmer, did not seek reelection.
 Randall beat Republican Drew MacEwen in the heavily Democratic district.

 Randall had 57.3 percent of the vote as of Tuesday night, while MacEwen, also currently a state senator, had 42.6 percent, about 43,000 votes less than Randall, the Kitsap Sun reports.